Why choose lead-free hunting ammunition?

 This fall hunting season, the U.S. Fish and Wildlife Service is implementing a pilot lead-free ammunition incentive program at seven national wildlife refuges across the U.S.

-Through the incentive program, hunters at participating sites can try lead-free hunting ammunition for free by submitting receipts to receive a gift card for up to $50 per box of lead-free hunting ammunition ($25/box for shotgun or muzzleloader and $50/box for rifle).
-First come, first served.
+Through the incentive program, hunters at participating sites can try lead-free hunting ammunition for free by submitting receipts to receive a prepaid debit card for up to $50 per box of lead-free hunting ammunition ($25/box for shotgun or muzzleloader and $50/box for rifle).
 Limit 2 boxes of ammunition per eligible hunter.
+The incentives will be provided on a first come, first serve basis until the available funds at each refuge are exhausted.

 Lead-free incentive program hunting locations: